-Guardians of the Galaxy 3: Release date, cast, and rumors
+Guardians of the Galaxy Vol 3: Release date, trailers, and how to catch up

-(Pocket-lint) - Marvel is reportedly almost done filming Guardians of the Galaxy Vol 3 ahead of its release in 2023.
+The long-awaited third instalment of the Guardians of the Galaxy saga is almost upon us.

-Here is everything you need to know about the upcoming Marvel moving, including who might come back to reprise their roles, the current release date, and more.
-Details are admittedly still scarce, with no trailers yet available even.
-But Pocket-lint will update this guide with the latest rumours and news about Guardians of the Galaxy Vol 3 as they surface.
+Here is everything you need to know about the upcoming Marvel movie, including who might come back to reprise their roles, the current release date, and more.
+Details are still a little scarce, but we're learning more all the time, and will continue to update this page as news breaks.

+The first trailer was released on 1 December 2022, and you can watch it below for your convenience.

+A longer look at the movie came out during the 2023 Super Bowl, and it's both embedded at the top of this page and also below for you.

 Guardians of the Galaxy 3: What to know